How to Improve Local SEO for Your WordPress Website

 Last but not least is to fill in every data you can until your profile is 100% complete.
 How you fill in the profile also matters.
 You want to strategically use keywords in sections such as category, services, and business description.
 Also, keep every crucial piece of data updated and always be honest.
 Do not list products or services you don’t offer and be keen to update if closed during holidays or special events to avoid misleading customers.

 According to a recent study by Moz, Google reviews were the second most important ranking factor impacting local search results, i.e., just after GMB elements.
-However, bad reviews were shown to hurt local SEO, while genuine and positive reviews were linked to higher rankings.
+However, bad reviews were shown to hurt local SEO of your WordPress website, while genuine and positive reviews were linked to higher rankings.

 Another important takeaway is that a business owner’s response to the reviews can help build trust with consumers.
 So, responding to negative and positive reviews and engaging customers is key to ranking for local searches.
 That also means knowing how to ask for reviews without being a turn-off is quite crucial in today’s business landscape.